wish15/authentication_and_text_saving_fastapi/README.md

-# User Authentication and text saving api
+# User Authentication and text saving api using FASTapi and Mongodb

 The API is built by using FASTapi framework, This api uses is OAuth2 Authenticationprotocol,OAuth2 is a specification that defines several ways to handle authentication and authorization.
 For login api uses "JSON Web Tokens" ie JWT and hashing password using hashing algorithms for security.